palaceswitcher/SMW-NES-Disassembly/style_guide.md

 ## Labels

+If a label pertains to a certain thing, such as the player or the HUD, its purpose should come before the label followed by an underscore.
+This isn't necessary if the label is for something very specific or minor.
+More info for specific label types can be found below.

 ### Table Names

-- Tables of a certain data type or format should start with their data type (see below) separated by an underscore.
+- Tables of a certain data type or format should have their data type (see below) at the start of their label.
 	- Example: `Anim_PlayerFire_Hold`

 #### Common Data Types